djipco/webmidi/website/api/index.md

 :::

-## Core Objects
+## Core Classes

-These objects are the ones end-users are most likely to be dealing with while developing their MIDI projects.
-Note that all these objects are already instantiated within WebMidi.js.
+These classes are the ones developers are most likely to be dealing with while working on their MIDI projects.
+Note that all these classes are pre-instantiated within WebMidi.js.

 * [**WebMidi**](classes/WebMidi)
 * [**Input**](classes/Input)